cjilbert504/vimeo_ruby/README.md

 ```ruby
 updated_vimeo_user = vimeo_user.edit(bio: "Here is my updated bio.")
 ```
-If you have successfully retrieved any of the users video collections prior to this `edit` call above, the updated user instance returned from the `edit` method call will have its equivalent video collection attributes updated from the results of calling the video collection methods on the pre-updated `vimeo_user` object.
+If you have successfully retrieved any of the users video collections prior to the `edit` call above, the updated user instance returned from the `edit` method call will have its equivalent video collection attributes updated from the results of calling the video collection methods on the pre-updated `vimeo_user` object.
 This avoids having to make additional and unnecessary HTTP requests.